 Why May 15?

-It’s 6 weeks after March 31…and nothing was going to be happening in April.
-Besides, educators know that everyone in education begins to think “summer” on May 15th as the end of the school year is in sight – and high school seniors have, for the most part, “checked out” for the remainder of their PK12 experience, and now look forward to graduation and their undergrad experience.
+It’s 6 weeks after March 31…and nothing was going to be happening in April due to the lockdown.
+While the media was announcing the shutdown could last for a couple of weeks, those who we knew in the medical profession said this was big, and there was no end in sight.
+One hospital administrator likened it to building the airplane while flying it.
+Besides, educators know that everyone in education begins to think “summer” on May 15th as the end of the school year is only a few weeks away – and high school seniors have, for the most part, “checked out” for the remainder of their PK12 experience, and now look forward to graduation and their undergrad experience.

 For colleges, most students are done by mid-May.